jordancde/ShopifyChallenge/README.md

 This project was built using Django and Django-graphene.
 I haven't used GraphQL before so please forgive any conventions best practices, etc. I haven't followed!
 I've tried my best to follow the provided documentation.

-This project is live and deployed via Kubernetes as of this commit.
+This project is live and deployed as of this commit.
 Please see the [Demo](#demo) section to access it.

 # Table of Contents
 - [Demo](#demo)